 This test shows whether cancer has spread to your bones.
 A small amount of a radioactive substance is injected into a vein.
 It travels through the blood vessels and collects in areas of the bones where there is damage.
-The damaged areas may be from cancer or other conditions like arthritis.
+The damaged areas may be from cancer or other conditions, like arthritis.
 The scan takes about 30 minutes.
-You may also have other tests, such as bone X-rays, a CT scan, or an MRI.
+If the test shows abnormal areas, you may also have other tests, such as bone X-rays, a CT scan, or an MRI.

 A CT scan is a series of X-rays that are put together by a computer.
 CT scans make images that are much more detailed than regular X-rays.
 The test helps to find if prostate cancer has spread into lymph nodes, the pelvis, or other organs.

 A CT scan is painless.
 It is not invasive.
 You may be asked to hold your breath 1 or more times during the scan.
-You may be asked to drink a contrast dye 4 to 6 hours before the scan.
+You may be asked to drink a contrast dye in the hours before the scan.
 The dye helps to show certain tissues and organs better on the images.

 An MRI scanner uses large magnets and a computer to make images.
 It is used to view the prostate and other organs and tissues nearby.
 An MRI makes very clear images.

 For this test, you lie still on a table as it passes through a tube-like scanner.
-The scanner sends a radiofrequency waves at the area of your body to be viewed.
-A computer puts together the data to create a 3-dimensional image of the inside of your body.
-The technician may use a rectal probe to get even better images.
+The scanner sends a type of radio waves at the area of your body to be viewed.
+A computer puts together the data to create a 3-dimensional detailed image of the inside of your body.
+The technician may use insert a rectal probe to get even better images.
 If a probe is used, you may have some discomfort.

 A biopsy is the removal of small pieces of tissue to test.
 The small pieces of tissue are looked at with a microscope.
 A lymph node biopsy is done to see if cancer cells have spread to the lymph nodes.
-These are small oval glands located all around the body.
+These are small oval glands collections of immune cells located all around the body.
 Prostate cancer may spread to nearby lymph nodes.